 - Email Marketing Campaigns (by each campaign)

 - Advertising Campaign (by campaign channel)

-3. Specific Landing Page Visits via Marketing Channel
+- Specific Landing Page Visits via marketing channel

-– These are considered leads.
-By using call tracking phone numbers, you can track sales calls generated via your digital properties such as your website, email and advertising campaigns.
+- Inbound Calls to your Sales Team – These are considered leads.
+By using call tracking phone numbers, you can track sales calls generated via your digital properties whether it’s your website, email, or advertising campaigns.

-These could be people who have downloaded informative content such as an educational guide to better understand a specific interest, need or problem.
+- Information-Qualified Leads – these could be people who have downloaded content such as an educational guide to better understand a specific interest, need, or problem.

-These could be people who were a marketing-qualified lead and requested a demo, free consultation, trial, quote or proposal.
+- Sales-Qualified Leads – these could be people who were a marketing-qualified lead and requested a demo, free consultation, trial, quote, or proposal.

-7. Total Proposals, Deals or Quotes Generated By:
+- Total Proposals, Deals or Quotes generated by:

 - Product and Service